galaxyproject/galaxy-hub/src/news/2019-02-galaxy-update/index.md

 * The [The European Galaxy Team has open positions](https://usegalaxy-eu.github.io/posts/2019/01/10/openpositions/), Freiburg, Germany
   * Software engineer, system analysts/administrators, data analyst, and a comunnity and/or research manager
 * The [Blankenberg](/src/people/dan/index.md) Lab in the [Genomic Medicine Institute](http://www.lerner.ccf.org/gmi/) at the [Cleveland Clinic Lerner Research Institute](https://www.lerner.ccf.org/) is [hiring postdocs](/src/news/2017-09-hiring-at-cc/index.md).
-* [Galaxy Project is hiring two software engineers at Johns Hopkins University](/src/news/2017-08-hiring-at-hopkins/index.md), Baltimore, Maryland, United States).
+* [Galaxy Project is hiring two software engineers at Johns Hopkins University](/src/news/2017-08-hiring-at-hopkins/index.md), Baltimore, Maryland, United States.

 Have a Galaxy-related opening?
 Send it to outreach@galaxyproject.org and we'll put it in the [Galaxy News feed](/src/news/index.md) and include it in next month's [update](/src/galaxy-updates/index.md).